-- Keep grass mowed short and trim trees and bushes to let sunlight in (ticks avoid hot, dry places) - Remove brush and leaf litter - Create a border of gravel or woodchips at least 1 meter wide at the edge of wooded areas or areas with tall grasses - Keep children's play sets away from the edges of wooded areas.
-Consider placing them on mulch or woodchips and in areas of sun.
+- Remove brush and leaf litter - Create a border of gravel or woodchips at least 1 meter wide at the edge of wooded areas or areas with tall grasses - Keep children's play sets away from the edges of wooded areas.
+Consider placing them on • mulch or woodchips and in areas of sun.